ublox-rs/ublox/README.md

 Minimum Supported Rust Version
 ==============================

-The library crate will support at least the previous year's worth of Rust compilers.
+The library crate will support at least the previous year's Rust compilers.
 Currently, the MSRV is `1.81.0`.
 Note that, as we are pre-1.0, breaking the MSRV will not force a minor update - the MSRV can change in a patch update.